 Thirdly—and this is the cool feature that I like—you can use the same viewfinder portal to switch it over to an optical viewfinder.
 It still provides the same digital overlay in a heads-up display kind of way.
 This is the mode I found myself using most of the time.
 It does take a little getting used to the different perspective.

 There are some things to be aware of when using this optical viewfinder mode.
 This isn’t a through-the-lens viewfinder like on a DSLR.
 It’s very similar to what you get with a traditional rangefinder camera.
-What you see is not exactly what you get, and with most lenses you can even see the outside of the barrel of the lens prominently in the bottom right corner.
-And particularly for subjects that are close, the perspective and framing you see varies a little from what you’re shooting.
+What you see is not exactly what you get, and with most lenses, you can even see the outside of the barrel of the lens prominently in the bottom right corner.
+And particularly for subjects that are close, the perspective and framing you see vary a little from what you’re shooting.

 Film Simulation.
 Rather than abandon their impressive film heritage, Fujifilm has firmly incorporated it into their digital cameras in the form of their film simulations.
 If you used to shoot with Fujifilm slide or negative films back in the day, chances are you developed favorites.
 Maybe it was Velvia for its rich, saturated colors and high contrast that could add some spark to even mundane landscape or travel photos.
 Or maybe it was the relatively neutral Provia or the soft Astia that was especially good for skin colors and flattering portraits.
 Fujifilm has taken those distinctive looks and updated them for the digital age by building them into their cameras as film emulation processing profiles.